-- Outreach events before and during each ICANN meeting - Brochures in different languages - Free membership - Exhibitions and booths in various events outside ICANN meetings, such as IGF - Maintain a website - Participation in Internet governance related civil society email lists and events, such as WSIS, the Internet governance caucus list, Bestbits, global and regional IGFs and civil society organized events such as Rightscon and Internet Freedom Festival, among others.
+- O Outreach events before and during each ICANN meeting - o Brochures in different languages - o Free membership - O Exhibitions and booths in various events outside ICANN meetings, such as IGF - o Maintain a website - O Participation in Internet governance related civil society email lists and events, such as WSIS, the Internet governance caucus list, Bestbits, global and regional IGFs and civil society organized events such as Rightscon and Internet Freedom Festival, among others.
 NCUC members aim to carry out outreach and inform the broader community about NCUC and ICANN at different IG-related events.
-A new initiative is underway to facilitate further the outreach requests from NCUC members and the external noncommercial users. - Close collaboration with ICANN global and regional engagement teams - Supporting noncommercial and civil society events outside of ICANN and informing them about our work - Use of CROPP to hold events and send delegates to meetings to encourage the NCUC designated community to join
+A new initiative is underway to facilitate further the outreach requests from NCUC members and the external noncommercial users. - o Close collaboration with ICANN global and regional engagement teams - Supporting noncommercial and civil society events outside of ICANN and informing them about our work - Use of CROPP to hold events and send delegates to meetings to encourage the NCUC designated community to join